siddharthkhonde/calculator-rust-wasm/README.md

 # A Simple 32-bit Calculator Using Rust and WebAssembly

 This is a practice project that showcases a Simple Calculator written in Rust.
-The binary is compiled using **wasm32-unknown-unknown** target and is run using **wasmtime** - A fast a secure runtime for WebAssembly.
+The binary is compiled using **wasm32-unknown-unknown** target (The Freestanding WebAssembly Target) and is run using **wasmtime** - A fast a secure runtime for WebAssembly.

 ## Demo:
 ```